-This 21-day Ghana Birding and Nature Tour is specifically designed for keen birders seeking to collect a good Ghana bird list, in addition to enjoying the other wildlife Ghana has to offer.
+This 21-day Ghana Birding and Nature Tour is moderately paced available on request is specifically designed for keen birders seeking to collect a good Ghana bird list, in addition to enjoying the other wildlife Ghana has to offer.
 Twelve of the 15 West African Upper Guinea endemic bird species can be found on a Ghanaian birdwatching tour, as well as over 700 other bird species.

 Our expert local tour leaders are of international standard, know all the birds by song/call and, most importantly, where to find them.
 Early starts, night birding and nature walks off the beaten track are the norm when birdwatching in Ghana - these nature tours aim to be enjoyable, productive, expertly organised and professionally led.
 Having the most developed infrastructure of any West African country, Ghana offers a birding environment that is safe, friendly and hassle-free.

 Our experienced international-standard wildlife guides boast a 100% record of showing visitors the White-necked Rockfowl, aka Yellow-headed Picathartes, and Egyptian Plover.
 Their expertise also ensures an abundance of other species that guarantees a spectacular trip for our tour participants.